FabianVegaA/sigmaF/README.md

 ### Functions

-For declaring a function, you need to use the next sintaxis:
+For declaring a function, you need to use the next syntax:

 ``` Python
 let example_function = fn <Name Argument>::<Argument Type> -> <Output Type> {